 What have you been up to since The X Factor?

-My EP’s out on Tuesday the first of August which is super exciting.
+My EP’s out on Tuesday, which is super exciting.
 I have my launch night on Monday.
-I’ve just been working in the studio really which has been so amazing, and also just been doing a lot of gay pride performances from Brussels to Maspalomas to Leeds, Brighton, sort of all over the place and it’s so amazing to feel that sort of love from the crowd, especially in the pride sort of setting.
+I’ve just been working in the studio really which has been so amazing, and also just been doing a lot of gay pride performances from Brussels to Maspalomas to Leeds to Brighton, sort of all over the place and it’s so amazing to feel that sort of love from the crowd, especially in the pride sort of setting.
 That’s the main thing, to be fabulous and confident and just spread that love and you just feel that from the crowd so it’s been great.